men’s mental health

 One simple first step is to look after our physical health.
 Enjoy some fresh air, exercise, engage with the world outside and commit to a healthier diet.

-With lockdowns having changed how we socialise, as well as the amount of time we’ve been spending at home, now is a good opportunity to step back and objectively look at our drinking habits – taking positive steps if we need to cut down.
+Now is a good opportunity to step back and objectively look at our drinking habits – taking positive steps if we need to cut down.

 Rebuilding strong routines and healthy habits, will not only strengthen our bodies, but boost our wellbeing too.